Bhu786/CSS-RESPONSIVE-WORLD/README.md

 ### PERCENTAGE UNIT (P=parent se, p=percentage)

-•Percentages are mainly used for widths, and are pretty easy to understand.
+1. Percentages are mainly used for widths, and are pretty easy to understand.
-•Relative to their parent (except on height, where things get weird).
+2. Relative to their parent (except on height, where things get weird).
 3